 Even though you need to determine the number of pages your website will have, it’s even more important to think about functionality, connections, and user experience.
 Using videos, commenting, social connections, and a clear call to action are critical to increasing the interactivity of your website and the response of your visitors, which is what our sites offer.
 Thanks to new technologies a 1-page site.

 When creating a website it is easy to get caught up in what is possible instead of focusing on what is necessary.
 What is your objective?
 What is the one action you would like someone to take when they land on your website?
 Is it to buy something?
 Book an appointment?
 Read an article?
 Whatever that thing is, your entire design should be focused on eliciting that response.
 Everything else, for all practical purposes, is a distraction.
 So how can a single-page website help you accomplish your design objective?
 Let me count the ways…

 1. It Uses Storytelling to Inspire Action.
 Just like in comic books, where a grid pattern of illustrated panels is used to propel the momentum of a narrative, a single web page using interactive elements in a grid layout is perfect for propelling the interest of your site visitors towards the objective you’ve identified.

 5. There is Less to Manage.
 Many people shy away from getting a website altogether because they don’t want the hassle of having to maintain it or pay the expense of hiring someone else to do the same.
-With a single page website there is less information to update and only one page to build/maintain.
-You can more or less leave it be once you’ve got it the way you like it.
-Just so long as you check in often enough to update your WordPress core, themes and plugins of course.
+With a single-page website there is less information to update and only one page to build/maintain.
+You can more or less leave it alone once you’ve got it the way you like it.
+Just so long as you check in often enough to update your WordPress core, themes, and plugins of course.